matt-gold/stego-cli/README.md

-# Stego
+# Stego CLI

-Stego is a Markdown-first creative writing workflow packaged as an installable CLI: `stego-cli`.
+Give your manuscript plot armor.

+`stego-cli` turns VS Code into a stage-aware writing environment with Git-backed drafts, structured “spine” knowledge, and workflow validation built for long-form projects.

 This repository is the source for the CLI and the example/template content that `stego init` scaffolds into a new workspace.